-In our May/June verification process, we review the figures on your tax returns, W-2 forms and verification forms to make sure that you are still eligible for the original aid package that we awarded to you.
+A. In our May/June verification process, we review the figures on your tax returns, W-2 forms and verification forms to make sure that you are still eligible for the original aid package that we awarded to you.
 Aid changes will result when the actual income from the tax return is substantially higher than what was reported on the CSS PROFILE, or if there is a decrease in the number of children enrolled at least half-time in undergraduate degree-seeking programs.
 In these cases, we will inform you as soon as possible and ask for any additional information that you may have.
 For returning students we do the awarding and verification process at the same time, as we need tax return documents in order to determine aid eligibility.

 We recommend the following sites for outside scholarship information:

-Some first-year students feel that they need time to adjust to college life and their studies.
+A. Some students feel that they need time to adjust to college life and their studies.
 If this is the case, then you are not obligated to work.
-We can assist you by suggesting additional loan programs; however, additional need-based scholarship funds will not be awarded to replace any work-study funds that you may decline.
+We can assist you by suggesting additional loan programs; however, additional need-based grant will not be awarded to replace any work-study funds that you may decline.